pengx17/pengx17.github.io/_posts/2013-06-21-opencl-development-notes.md

 # Appendix

-#### Common practices to avoid out-of-bounds access (found when debugging stereo bp, facedetect and Canny)
+#### Common practices to avoid out-of-bounds access (found when debugging `stereobp`, `facedetect` and `Canny`)

-When copying from host memory to device memory, the device memory is often padded with blank data to make sure the step size in bytes of each row is multiples of a constant number(which is 32 at the moment), while the height of the oclMat remains the same.
+When copying from host memory to device memory, the device memory is often padded with blank data to make sure the step size in bytes of each row is multiples of a constant number(which is 32 at the moment), while the height of the `oclMat` remains the same.
 So that out-of-bounds access is fine when `x` offset is less than `step/elemSize()`, but for `y` offsets developers must make sure never step out of the range `[0, rows)`.
-We noticed that some crashes for stereobp, facedetect and Canny are all fixed by adding a simple clamping operation.
+We noticed that some crashes for `stereobp`, `facedetect` and `Canny` are all fixed by adding a simple clamping operation.

 ![clamping](/image/post/appendix_p1.png)